Still Spooning After All These Years

 The original recipe in the green label is still the star of the family.
 The label shows a relatively high content of sea salt (44%) in the dry product but when correctly diluted this reduces to about 2% of the liquid.
 'Less Salt’ variants have been developed; the grey-labelled organic and the purple-labelled non-organic.

-There have been very successful range extensions which have maintained standards of excellence and quality: from Pomegranate Molasses from Lebanon, wonderful Engevita Yeast Flakes, Braised Tofu and organic gravy mix perfect for any roast dinner.
+There have been very successful range extensions which have maintained standards of excellence and quality: from wonderful Engevita Yeast Nutritional Flakes, Pomegranate Molasses from Lebanon and Braised Tofu to Organic Gravy Mix perfect for any roast dinner.

 Marigold Hits The Multiples

-Marigold products can be found in independent health food shops and quality convenience stores.
-Various versions of the bouillons are found in Waitrose, Sainsburys, Tesco, Morrisons, Asda, Ocado and some Marks & Spencer stores.
+Marigold products can be found in independent health food shops such as Whole Foods Market and Planet Organic and quality convenience stores.
+Various versions of the bouillons are found in Waitrose, Sainsburys, Tesco, Morrisons, Asda, Ocado, Booths and some Marks & Spencer stores.

 A Product For The People

-A popular feature of the powder is its “spoonability.”
-It is so easy to add to taste without dealing with the sticky amalgam which can be the cube.
+A popular feature of the powder is its “spoonability” compared to a cube.
+It is so easy to add to taste.
 As well as being the secret weapon of the kitchen, true to its altruistic roots, Marigold bouillon has supported many projects both in the developing world and at home.
 It’s simply a loving spoonful.